 Another busy half term- I think both pupils and staff are ready for a break!
 Everyone seems really settled this half term.
-It was lovely to see Reception, Y1 and Y2 coming together for the Christmas nativity which is always a special time in school.
-I would like to thank all the staff involved in the nativity for their hard work.
-Getting 180 children to perform at the right time is never easy!
-It was a shame that we didn’t make it to the church due to the weather but the staff and the children did an excellent last minute job in the hall retelling the Christmas Story.
+It was lovely to see Y1 and Y2 coming together for the Christmas nativity which is always a special time in school.
+Reception really enjoyed their performance.
+I would like to thank all the staff involved in the nativities for their hard work.
+Getting a large group of children to perform at the right time is never easy.

 We have had lots of other exciting events this half term.
 We held our Autumn Term Parents’ Consultations.
 Thank you to everyone who came as we believe that we are working in partnership with you.
 If you missed the consultations and your child’s class teacher has not managed to catch up with you, please phone in the January to make an appointment.